juhy08/cellCultureCounting/README.md

 # cellCultureCounting
-count number of cells in a black and white image of HEK cultured cells
+use cellpose to count number of cells in a black and white image of HEK cultured cells